La Marche Infanterie

 Origin and History

-The regiment was created on September 15 1684 and wore the name of the Province of La Marche.
+The regiment was created on 15 September 1684 and wore the name of the Province of La Marche.
 Indeed, expecting a coalition to soon form against France, Louis XIV had raised 30 new regiments from September 1 to 30 for the defence of the various places of the realm.
 By raising one regiment a day, he avoided any problem of precedence among these new regiments.
 The regiment was given to Armand-Charles de Gontaut, Baron de Biron.

 Service during the War

-In 1756, the regiment took part in the amphibious expedition against Minorca and in the siege and capture of the British fortress of St-Philip of Mahon.
+In 1705, the regiment took part in the conquest of the County of Nice.